girl in pink sweatshirt

 • The Memory Box – Encourages children to create a memory box to cherish loved ones.

-• The Sad Dragon – Uses a magical story to help kids process emotions.
+• The Sad Dragon – Uses a magical story to help kids process emotions of losing a loved one.

 • The Moon Is Always Round – A faith-based metaphor showing that even when life feels incomplete, God’s love remains whole.